D-Waack/Godot_Sidescroller_Movement/README.md

 When letting go of the jump button before reaching maximum height, the player character starts falling.
 Min air distance is how high the jump is even if pressed for a single frame.

+### Max wall speed, Wall jump distance
+Used for wall jumps.
+Max wall speed is the maximum speed the player character falls down at when wall sliding.
+Wall jump distance is the base horizontal force the character will be pushed towards when wall jumping.

+The player character can wall jump without wall sliding.
+It's also possible to make it so the player cannot reclimb the wall after wall jumping, but that would require a different setup (perhaps with a very short timer during which the player cannot input a different direction).

+### Can double jump, Can wall jump
+These variables are booleans that can be used to allow or prevent a player character from having the abilities described.
+This could be used in a scenario where the player unlocks the abilities after getting a power up or other similar scenarios.
+It is also possible to completely disable these abilities, although removing them from the code entirely would be better at that point.

 ## Other settings
 The camera has no special settings.
 It's a child of the player node in order to follow it.
 Its limits are set on _ready() so it doesn't go out of the tilemap area.